Best Of15 min read

 Pros:

-• Low cost of entry with actual value at $3/month
+• Low cost with real value at $3/month

 • Good for building micro-investing habits while paying debt

-• Educational content is well-produced and genuinely helpful
+• Educational content is well-made and genuinely useful

 • Stock-Back card is a unique motivator